GarrettCannon/snowpack-svelte-ts-tw/README.md

-# Svelte with TailwindCSS - Snowpack
+# Svelte with Typescript and TailwindCSS built with Snowpack

 > ✨ Community template for Snowpack + Svelte + Typescript + TailwindCSS